discordeno/discordeno/.github/CONTRIBUTING.md

   you start working on the issue.
 - If you are going to work on a new feature, create an issue and discuss with other contributors before you start working on the feature.
+- Abide by and heed to [Discord Developer Terms of Service](https://discord.com/developers/docs/legal)

 ## Submitting a Pull Request